 Back-up-capable home storage units turn your home into your very own power plant

 The first step for upgrading your home to a “private power station” involves seeking the help of an electrician.
 Some professionals even specialize in photovoltaic-battery systems, such as Bernhard Konrath from Elektro-Konrath, who confirms peoples’ will for greater security of supply after having many conversations with his homeowner clients.
 “Many of our customers desire to become more self-sufficient, partly to ensure their own secure supply, but also because they want that new feeling of independence from their electricity provider,” explains Konrath.
-“In principle, photovoltaics is advancing, but of course you only really become self-sufficient if you’re able to store the energy you generate, which is only attainable with a battery like the ones of the RESU line by LG Chem.”
+“In principle, photovoltaics is advancing, but of course you only really become self-sufficient if you’re able to store the energy you generate, which is only attainable with a battery like the ones of the RESU line by LG Energy Solution.”

 Once the photovoltaic system is installed on the homeowner’s roof, a suitable and reliable combination of a home energy storage (battery) and an inverter is next on the list.
 Important factors to consider include an energy storage system providing sufficient capacity in kilowatt hours, and a knowing of the building’s expected average energy consumption so an inverter with equivalent output power can be sought out.
 In addition, the cumulative energy demand at night must be coordinated with the partially charged battery, and it is equally important to determine which devices and appliances should be prioritized in the event of a power outage.
 Ideally, the output of the photovoltaic module system should be calculated with cloudy winter days accounted for, to make sure enough energy is there to go around.